-Early and Forced Marriage: The law prohibits civil marriage for both boys and girls younger than age 18.
-For additional information, see Appendix C.
+Child, Early, and Forced Marriage: The law prohibits civil marriage for both boys and girls younger than age 18.

 Sexual Exploitation of Children: The law criminalizes child pornography, child prostitution, and the actions of both the client and pimp in cases of sexual exploitation of children younger than age 18.
 NGOs reported HIV/AIDS orphans and other vulnerable children engaged in prostitution without third-party involvement due to economic pressures.